shakacode/react-webpack-rails-tutorial/README.md

 Make sure to invoke your local copy of the webpack executable as opposed to any globally installed webpack.
 See https://github.com/webpack/extract-text-webpack-plugin/blob/master/example/webpack.config.js
-In doubt you can run the following command:
+If in doubt, run the following command:
 ```
 $(npm bin)/webpack --config webpack.hot.config.js
 ```

 Save a change to a JSX file and see it update immediately in the browser!
 Note, any browser state still exists, such as what you've typed in the comments box.
-That's totally different than "Live Reload" which refreshes the browser.
+That's totally different than [Live Reload](http://livereload.com/) which refreshes the browser.

-# Running with Rails
+# Rails integration

-## Build Rails bundles
+## Build JS/CSS bundles
-Run this command to have webpack build the Rails bundles in the Rails asset pipeline.
+Run this command to have webpack build the JS/CSS bundles and have them saved in the Rails asset pipeline (app/assets).
-Note that the Webpack ExtractTextPlugin is used so that two bundles are generated:
+The Webpack ExtractTextPlugin can optionally be used to extract the CSS out of the JS bundle.
+The following bundles would then be generated:
-- rails-bundle.js which gets copied to app/assets/javascripts
+- rails-bundle.js which gets saved to app/assets/javascripts
-- bootstrap-and-customizations.css which gets copied in app/assets/stylesheet
+- bootstrap-and-customizations.css which gets saved in app/assets/stylesheets
-Observe how the bundles are automatically re-generated whever your JSX changes.
+Observe how the bundles are automatically re-generated whenever your JSX changes.

 ```
 cd webpack